Escort Booking advice

 Why must clients screen?

 Any real provider will require you to provide proof of who you are, and possibly your place of work as well as any S/M profiles you may have.
-This is done sothat the provider is happy you are who you say you are and are safe to see.
-Be sure to ask whether the provider will retain or delete your data.

 Many clients refuse to screen, or supply false info, or even “share” with a buddy.
-What they don’t realize is that screening is also a test of your compliance, obedience, transparency, personality etc.
+What they don’t realize is that screening is also a test of your compliance, honesty, obedience, transparency, personality etc.

-Sometimes clients tell us stories of having being caught, and it is NEVER because they screened, but because of their actions – They are sloppy and leave paper trails, don’t delete text/emails, leave computers/phones open… Screening is not your biggest risk, YOU are.
+Sometimes clients tell us stories of having being caught, and it is NEVER because they screened, but because of their actions – They are sloppy and leave paper trails, don’t delete text/emails, leave computers/phones open…

 Meeting for coffee/food in public IS NOT screening.